malm0d/RareSkills-ZK-Book/module2/06-QAPs/01_Quadratic_Arithmetic_Programs.md

 It can be said that $b(x) = 4x^4 - 18x^3 + 8x^2 + 42x + 28$ is a valid interpolation of the zero vector $[0, 0, 0]$.

-(On a side note, be aware that $\mathbf{0}$ can cary in its representations depending on the context.
+(On a side note, be aware that $\mathbf{0}$ can vary in its representations depending on the context.
 Higher-degree polynomials can be valid interpolations of $\mathbf{0}$ but they are not minimal.
 The space of possible interpolants for $\mathbf{0}$ (i.e. all polynomials that evaluate to zero over the common set of $x$ values) is infinite-dimensional - since we can construct infinitely many higher-degree polynomials that fit.)

 Thus, we can rewrite our original equation: $u(x)v(x) = w(x)$ to the following balanced equation: